Justinianus2001/Justinianus2001/README.md

-*Quote of the Day (06/05/2022):*
+*Quote of the Day (06/06/2022):*

-_**Time to improve is limited.
-The clock is always on and doesn't care if you don't feel like it.
-Someone else does and they're passing you by.**_
+_**Keep on going and the chances are you will stumble on something, perhaps when you are least expecting it.
+I have never heard of anyone stumbling on something sitting down.**_

-William James Moore
+Charles F. Kettering